I want to be upfront with you…

 This involves the partner seeking something to make them feel better.
 The attention of someone else fills this need.

-8. A less than satisfying sexual - or even sexless - relationship
+8. A less than satisfying love-life

 A sense of status is an essential emotional need.
 As human beings we need to feel like we have a place in this world and that we’re seen and accepted for who we really are.
 Being seen as worthwhile by someone who isn’t their partner may be a way to fulfil that need.